Friday, 11 May 2012

 Mitchell Leisen would work the majority of his career as a director at Paramount.
 Mitchell Leisen started his film career as a set and costume designer.
 He worked with Cecil B. DeMile on such films as Madam Satan (1930--released through MGM), The King of Kings (1927, released through Pathé Exchange), and Male and Female (1919).
 Mitchell Leisen directed his very first film at Paramount, Cradle Song, in 1933.
 He would direct all of his best known and arguably his very best movies at the studio, including Death Takes a Holiday (1934), Easy Living (1937), Midnight (1939), Frenchmen's Creek (1944), and Golden Earrings (1947).

 While Paramount was the studio for great comedies and home to some of the greatest directors of all time, for a time it also released animated cartoons that rivalled and sometimes even surpassed those of Warner Brothers and Disney.
 It was in 1928 that Fleischer Studios, Inc., founded in 1921 by brothers Max and Dave Fleischer, signed a production and distribution deal with Paramount.
-While the Fleischer Brothers were all ready well established and respected animators in the Twenties, it was arguably during their years with Paramount that they released their best work.
+While the Fleischer Brothers were already well established and respected animators in the Twenties, it was arguably during their years with Paramount that they released their best work.
 It was at Paramount that they introduced their best known creation, Betty Boop.
 Betty would be an incredible success from her introduction until the Production Code would force the Fleischers to tone down the raciness of her cartoons in 1934.
 Even thereafter she remained a popular character and continued to appear in animated shorts until 1939.

 Fleischer Studios would produce some of the finest animated cartoons ever made.
 They would be nominated four times for the Academy Award for Best Short Subject (Cartoons).
 Arguably, not only should they have been nominated more times, but they should have also won many times as well.
 Unfortunately, quality costs money, so that the Fleischers' cartoons were often expensive to produce.
 To make matters worse for Fleischer Studios, in 1938 the company borrowed money from Paramount to move to Miami, Florida both to take advantage of tax breaks and escape the reach of the unions.
 Producing two animated feature films would also place a strain Fleischer Studios' finances.
 Despite the continued popularity of their cartoons, Fleischer Studios continued to lose money and as a result they continued to request loans from Paramount.
 On 24 May 1941 Paramount Pictures Inc. finally called in the Fleischers' loans and as a result acquired Fleischer Studios.
 The Fleischer brothers both tendered their resignations.